maximilianh/cellBrowser/docs/howto.rst

 Step 2: Determine GENCODE Gene Model version (optional)
 """"

-If you don't know the GENCODE version used, cbGenes can determine the most likely version used:
+If you don't know the GENCODE version used, cbGenes can determine the most likely version used from a list of gene identifiers:

 ::

  cbGenes guess exprMatrix.tsv.gz human

-The first column of this file should be gene symbols of GENCODE gene IDs.
+The first column of this file should be the gene symbols of GENCODE gene IDs (e.g. ENSG00000184779).

 Step 3: Download the gene model files
 """"